stephaniehicks/classroomNotes/teachers_pet-GitHubClassroom.md

 ## Settings in GitHub Organization

 After you have created your GitHub Organization (e.g. `datasciencelabs-students`), you must change the default repository permission (under Settings) to "None" (Members will only be able to clone and pull public repositories.
-To give a member additional access, you?ll need to add them to teams or make them collaborators on individual repositories.).
+To give a member additional access, you'll need to add them to teams or make them collaborators on individual repositories.).

 This ensures as you add each member (or student) to the organization, they will only be able to see the repositories that you give them access to.